Science and Beyond

 Toward Greater Sanity through Science, Philosophy, Art, and Spirituality

 This is a new book that is available as paperback and ebook.
-The paperback can be purchased at Amazon and FriesenPress, the ebook on Amazon and other ebook platforms
+The paperback can be purchased at Amazon, FriesenPress, and other outlets, the ebook is available on Kindle and other ebook platforms.

 “I have argued for the need for and the possibility of a worldview grounded in science, yet one that does not deny the richness of human nature and the validity of modes of knowing other than the scientific…the union of wisdom and compassion.”